-I'm a New York City-based art critic at work on a memoir about the traumas passed down from Nazi Germany and Antebellum America.
-I'm also organizing America's first art exhibition for dogs, dOGUMENTA, which debuts in New York City this August.
+I'm a widely published New York City-based art critic, reporter and professor.
+Right now, in addition to journalism, I'm writing a memoir and organizing dOGUMENTA, America's first art show for dogs, which debuts in New York City this August.

 I received my B.A. in art and architectural history from Barnard College and my M.A. in art history from George Washington University.
-I taught high school Advanced Placement art history for a few years and then became a visiting professor for UCLA at the University of California Washington Center from 2010-2013, where I taught courses in art history, politics and urbanism.
+I taught high school Advanced Placement art history for a few years and then became a visiting professor for UCLA at the University of California Washington Center from 2010-2014, where I taught courses about the intersection of art history, politics and urbanism.